Can You Spot The Invisible Animals?

 Precarious perch: Two Klipspringers camouflaged against a rocky outcrop in Chobe, Botswana

-A well-concealed blue dacnis takes a rest in foliage in Panama
+Branching out: A well-concealed blue dacnis takes a rest in foliage in Panama

 You received this message because you are subscribed to the Google Groups "your-mails" group.